-3.1.1.2.5.3.3 Pest control
+3.1.1.2.5.3.2 Pest control

 Results from the permanent trapping programme are shown in Table 6.
-This is an ongoing commitment for the Trust, involving 24 DOC 200 traps and 5 DOC 250 traps (designed for ferrets and feral cats).
-During the 2021-2022 financial year, the traps were checked on 13 occasions, while visiting the area for other purposes.
+This is an ongoing commitment for the Trust, involving 22 DOC 200 traps, 5 DOC 250 traps (designed for ferrets and feral cats) and 3 Timms traps (feral cats and possums).
+During the 2022-2023 financial year, the traps were checked on 9 occasions, while visiting the area for other purposes.
 Stoats, rats and cats are the main predators.
 While the stoat numbers are down on last year, their numbers are still of concern.
 The pest control is an important aspect of this project.
-Two of our traps were stolen during the year.